Monday, September 23, 2024

 One of the main features of the Gamma Dog project is the unique Squelch System controlling the audio output.

 The Gamma Dog's Squelch System works by detecting a differential between the Natural Radiation Background (NRB) and the current detected rate coming from the scintillating detector.
-The Squelch system mutes the audio and sets a threshold level at the same rate as the NRB and when the currently detected rate exceeds this threshold level, the audio output is enabled.
+The Squelch System evaluates the Natural Background, mutes the audio and sets a threshold level at almost the same rate as the NRB.
+When the currently detected rate exceeds this threshold level, the audio output is enabled.

 In other words, the current rate is treated as a relative rate to a pre-set reference point (the Squelch Level) and the absolute value is insignificant for the Squelch System.